LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Related work

 \paragraph{Automated Theoretical Induction for Specialized Domains}

-Abundant works have been done specifically for fully-automated \textit{event} schema induction in recent years \citep{li-etal-2020-connecting, li2023opendomainhierarchicaleventschema, li2022futureonedimensionalcomplexevent, jin-etal-2022-event, du-etal-2022-resin}.
-The recurring methodology here is to represent events as traditional knowledge graphs (exclusively consider actions and named entities as proper nodes, together with strong inductive bias on the edges) and perform reasoning with graph neural networks. \cite{cheng2024shieldllmdrivenschemainduction} follows a similar formalism but targets a narrower domain of the EV battery supply chain.
-Metrics in this line are usually based on next-event prediction (e.g., as edge type classification).
-Similarly, policy researchers have also tried to use LLM to summarize themes from large amount of text materials \citep{fang_decoding_2025, wang_policypulse_2025}.
-These works, although making explicit attempts to align recurring entities, relations, and actions from individual datapoints in the corpus, make strong assumptions about the domains (e.g., riots and wars, political and economic events), ontology (schemas are exclusively about events), and topology (as a knowledge graph with the specialized formalism). \texttt{LOGOS}'s attempt is to break all of these assumptions and deliver a general-purpose schema induction system with full automation. \cite{dror-etal-2023-zero} similarly focuses on event schema induction, but directly generates a schema via sampling from LLM, which is not quite applicable to long-tail or emerging domains that LLM are less familiar with.
+Abundant works have been done specifically for fully-automated \textit{event} schema induction in recent years\citep{li-etal-2020-connecting, li2023opendomainhierarchicaleventschema, li2022futureonedimensionalcomplexevent, jin-etal-2022-event, du-etal-2022-resin}.
+The prevailing methodology represents events as traditional knowledge graphs—modeling actions and named entities as nodes with strong inductive biases on edge definitions—and performs reasoning using graph neural networks. \cite{cheng2024shieldllmdrivenschemainduction} follow a similar formalism but target the specific domain of the EV battery supply chain.
+Evaluation metrics in this area typically rely on next-event prediction (e.g., edge type classification).
+Regarding broader theoretical induction, researchers across various domains have increasingly integrated LLMs into their workflows.
+For instance, policy researchers have employed LLMs to synthesize themes from vast textual corpora \citep{fang_decoding_2025, wang_policypulse_2025}.
+Literature surveys, a fundamental qualitative task, represent another promising avenue for LLM-based analysis, particularly for identifying and organizing themes across extensive collections of published work \citep{ubellacker2024academiaosautomatinggroundedtheory, Singh2025Ai2SQ, padmakumar2025intent}.
+Within the computer science community specifically, LLMs have been applied to qualitative analysis tasks in software engineering \citep{bano2024large, lecca2025applications}.
+However, while these approaches attempt to align recurring entities, relations, and actions from individual data points, they rely on strong assumptions regarding domain (e.g., restricted to geopolitical events), ontology (limiting schemas exclusively to events), and topology (adhering to specialized knowledge graph formalisms). \texttt{LOGOS} seeks to overcome these constraints, delivering a fully automated, general-purpose schema induction system.